 Of course not everybody was convinced.
 A variety of health experts and journalists (including the ubiquitous Mr. Michael Pollan) came out against the study, citing its various defects.
 Had the results gone the other way, however, I’m quite certain none of them would now be scrutinizing the methodology and calling for a do-over.

 Do I myself completely buy the results of the WHI?
 I’d be lying if I said yes.
-I can’t quite accept the notion that diet and health aren’t linked in that way.
-However I do firmly believe that diet is but a single aspect of one’s overall health, other important factors being things like exercise, stress levels and overall happiness.
+I can’t quite accept the notion that diet and health aren’t somehow linked in that way.
+However I think it’s beyond obvious that the biggest problem we moderns have is not what we eat so much as how much of it.
+A little tempering of our enthusiasm for mass consumption would serve us well.
+Also a little less stress and a little more exercise come to think of it.

 But a little pig fat every once in a while, people are coming to see, isn’t a bad thing.
 It’s certainly no worse than butter, plus it has a way of making a person quite happy.
 And that is a very healthful thing indeed.